beakerbrowser/unwalled.garden/README.md

 ## How it works

  - Every user has their own Dat website.
- - Users publish status-updates, comments, and other kinds of content on their sites.
+ - Users publish posts, comments, and other kinds of content on their sites.
  - Users follow each other to sync their content.
  - Follows are public, creating a social graph.